Ad group Interpublic cuts growth forecast as tech clients dial back spending

-July 21 (Reuters) - Interpublic IPG.N lowered annual growth expectations on Friday and posted a fall in quarterly revenue as clients in the technology sector slashed marketing budgets, sending the advertising group's shares down 8% in premarket trading.
+July 21 (Reuters) - Interpublic IPG.N lowered annual growth expectations on Friday and posted a fall in quarterly revenue as clients in the technology sector slashed marketing budgets, sending the advertising group's shares down more than 8%.

 Rival Omnicom also posted weak earnings for the quarter, underscoring the pressure on ad agencies as economic uncertainty prompts businesses to tighten their budgets.